paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 ### Statutory Notes

-#### Effective Date of 2018 Amendment
+#### Effective Date
-Amendment by Pub.
+Enactment of section by Pub.
 L. 115–254 applicable to each major disaster and emergency declared by the President on or after Aug.
 1, 2017, and authorities provided under div.
 D of Pub.
 L. 115–254 applicable to each major disaster and emergency declared by the President on or after Jan.
 1, 2016, except as otherwise provided, see section 1202 of Pub.
-L. 115–254, set out as a note under [section 5121 of this title](./chapter-068-disaster-relief.md#section-5121).
+L. 115–254, set out as an Effective Date of 2018 Amendment note under [section 5121 of this title](./chapter-068-disaster-relief.md#section-5121).

 <a id="section-5191"></a>